The National Archives (United Kingdom): Access to documents

-The collections held by the National Archives can be searched using their online catalogue.
+The collections held by the National Archives can be searched using Discovery, the name given to the online catalogue of the holdings of TNA.

 Entrance to The National Archives is free.
+The Research and Enquiries Room on the first floor contains a large number of desktop computer terminals.
+In addition, it is possible to bring your own device and to access wi-fi.
+Close by are the shelves of the reference library.
+Elsewhere on the first floor and the second floor are the reading room and map room, for conventional and oversized documents respectively.
+Access to these reading rooms is restricted to those persons with reader tickets, and there are rules on what can be taken in.

 Anybody aged 16 or over can access the original documents at the Kew site, after producing two acceptable proofs of identity and being issued a free reader's ticket.

-The reading room has terminals from which documents can be ordered up from secure storage areas by their reference number.
+The reading rooms have terminals from which documents can be ordered up from secure storage areas by their reference number.
 The reference number is composed of three sections: the department code of up to four letters, such as WO for the War Office; a series or class number, for the "subcategory" or collection that the document comes from; and an individual document number.
-Documents can also be ordered in advance.
+Documents can also be ordered several days in advance of a visit.

-Once a document has been ordered, The National Archives aims to get it to the reader within 45 minutes (assuming it is kept at Kew rather than at their second repository, "Deep Store" – a former salt mine in Cheshire: it can take 2–3 days for files to be retrieved from the latter).
-Special arrangements are in place for readers wishing to retrieve large groups of files.
+Once a same-day document order has been placed, The National Archives aims to get it to the reader within 45 minutes (assuming it is kept at Kew rather than at their second repository, "Deep Store" – a former salt mine in Cheshire: it can take 2–3 days for files to be retrieved from the latter).
+Special arrangements are in place for readers wishing to retrieve large groups of files as bulk orders placed in advance.